luis-c465/conways/README.md

-# conway's Game Of Life App
+# Conway's Game Of Life App

 Binary and Hexadecimal Converter for AP Computer Science AB 2022-2023 in Ivan Rico's class